PredragDuric/PredragDuric/README.md

 🌱 Alongside Python, Django, Flask, HTML, and CSS, I am also delving into Machine Learning and Data Analytics, honing my skills in extracting insights from data.

 💻 Want to see what I've been working on?
-Check out my Codecademy profile: codecademy.com/profiles/predragduric
+Check out my [Codecademy profile](https://www.codecademy.com/profiles/predragduric)

 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/predrag-duric)